 And then it’s just time to cut it open and stuff!
 In my opinion, a dollop of butter is a must.
 Just watch it melt…

 And then it’s just time to add your toppings!
-As you can probably tell, I’m partial to a bit of grated cheddar (and potentially a little heavy handed with it too…), but the options are endless.
+As you can probably tell from the abundance of cheese recipes on this site, I’m partial to a bit of grated cheddar (and potentially a little heavy handed with it too…), but the options are endless.
 Baked beans, sweetcorn, and coleslaw are some of my favourites – feel free to leave your ideas in the comments!

 So there you have it – how to make a perfect baked potato, Becca-style.
 What’s your favourite technique?